mharrisonbaker/mharrisonbaker/README.md

 ### 🧠 What I Do
 - 🚀 Lead end-to-end ML product development — from prototype to production
-- 🔎 Build retrieval-augmented generation (RAG) systems for patent workflows
+- 🔎 Build retrieval-augmented generation (RAG) systems for professional workflows
 - 📊 Translate stakeholder needs into clean data pipelines running 24/7 in Production
 - ☁️ Manage deployment of containerized inference services on AWS, Azure, and on-prem solutions